NetLogo/ReviewTab/README.md

 Adds a fourth tab, "Review", for recording and replaying model runs.

-Requires NetLogo 5.0beta4 (coming soon).
+Requires the special "abmplus" branch of NetLogo 5.0.
+Does not work with stock NetLogo distribution.

 ## Building

-Move the ReviewTab directory to your 5.0beta4 plugins directory.
+Move the ReviewTab directory to your plugins directory.

 Change to the ReviewTab directory and run `make`.